jwapico/Bio-Notes/content/Lipids.md

 ![[Pasted image 20251114185332.png]]

-This arrangement makes up the **phospholipid bilayer** of the walls of cells and organelles, which is fundamental to cellular biology.
+This arrangement makes up the **phospholipid bilayer** of the [[Cell Membrane|membranes]] of cells and organelles, which is fundamental to cellular biology.

 ## Steroids